trussworks/affinity-groups-slackbot/README.md

 ## dev environment

 To work with the slackbot & test locally, you'll need:

 - Python 3.6 or higher
 - Ngrok, Heroku, or some other way to expose the app to the web
 - Some environment variables as described in installation below
+- Some linting is performed by pre-commit, so don't forget to `pre-commit install`

 ## prod installation instructions

 To stand up an instance of this slackbot for your own workspace, you'll also need:

 - Heroku credentials
 - Admin status on your Slack workspace so you can hook up the bot

 1. If you haven't already, you'll need to create an app & bot user in your Slack workspace.
 Give your app/bot the following permissions:

     - chat:write:bot
     - groups:read
     - groups:write
     - bot
     - commands

 2. Then you'll need to create a Heroku app and add the following config variables to it from your Slack workspace:

     From your Slack app's features > oauth & permissions:

     - `SLACK_BOT_USER_TOKEN` (should start with `xoxb`)
     - while you're in here, add your Heroku app URL as a permitted redirect URI

     From your Slack app's settings > basic information:

     - `SLACK_APP_ID`